Lenovo Laptop

 Lenovo Thinkpad X200 Disassembly (Clean Cooling Fan, Remove Keyboard)

-In this guide, I’ll explain how to disassemble the Lenovo ThinkPad X200 to remove and replace the hard drive, RAM, keyboard, touchpad, wireless card, motherboard, heat sink, and cooling fan.
+In this guide, I will explain how to disassemble the Lenovo ThinkPad X200 to remove the hard drive, RAM, keyboard, touchpad, wireless card, motherboard, heat sink, and cooling fan.

 Turn off your laptop.
 Unlock and remove the battery.